legendddhgf/ConfigEngine/README.md

     - It's a large scale project which will run in a distributed system, on multiple servers, with multiple users per server, with varying overlaps between configuration fields to automatically be determined by priority.
+    - Configuration is used as "local storage".
+In other words, a way to standardize the writing of information to files which aren't used for configuration of your system.
 - Either way, not needing to be concerned about the correctness, modularity, and expandability of your configuration system is one less headache to worry about.